Surgbc/create-boostedchat-instance/README.md

 These will be should be saved in a vm which has already been deployed.
 Currently the `apiboostedchat-vm us-east1-b` is the one in use.

-`.env` goes to `/etc/boostedchat/.env` `boostedchat-site` private key goes to `/home/boostedchat/.ssh/boostedchat-site.perm`
+`.env` goes to `/etc/boostedchat/.env` `boostedchat-site` private key goes to `/home/boostedchat/.ssh/boostedchat-site.pem`

+Boostedchat-site also assumes that there is a public key in `./key.pem` or in `/home/boostedchat/.ssh/key.pem`.

 **[⬆ back home](#table-of-contents)**